kindone/python-proptest/CONTRIBUTING.md

-# Contributing to PyPropTest
+# Contributing to python-proptest

-Thank you for your interest in contributing to PyPropTest!
+Thank you for your interest in contributing to python-proptest!
 This document provides guidelines and information for contributors.

 ## Getting Started